Nottingham-CTU/User-Management-Wizard/README.md

 For example, to treat *@example.com* addresses as internal, use `@example\.com$`

 ### File path of cURL CA bundle
 Path to a file containing CA certificates to validate HTTPS requests.
+If this is not specified, the CA bundle file specified in the php.ini configuration file will be used.
+If a CA bundle file is not specified in php.ini, then the CA bundle included with REDCap will be used.

 ### Project role names to allow users to be assigned to
 Define the role names that a user can be assigned to within a project when using the wizard.
 Only